rollins-cms/mat310-spr20/sprint3/project.md

     	}
     }
 ```
-5. We're now ready to add `whileLoop()` method to `Parser.java` to implement the `WhileLoop` production from our grammar.
+2. We're now ready to add `whileLoop()` method to `Parser.java` to implement the `WhileLoop` production from our grammar.
 Take a look at the `parse()` method which implements the `Program --> 'program' NAME ':' Block 'end'` production rule.
 Our `whileLoop()` method will be similar, but will need to return a `CondBlock` instead of just a `Block`.
+3. Modify the `stmt()` method to call the `whileLoop()` method if it sees a `WHILE` token.  `stmt` should now account for the three different types of statements: print, assignment, and while loop.

-### Reflect
+## Reflect
 Take a minute to pat yourself on the back and reflect on what you've built.
-You've implemented a good chunk of what you learned in CMS167, but you're now able to see exactly how we use foundational concepts from formal languages to understand programming languages better.
-We have a really good understanding of why programming languages need to be **unambiguous** and how that relates to our grammar being **unambiguous**.
+Using a formal grammar, you've implemented a good chunk of a compiler!
+You're now able to see exactly how we use foundational concepts from formal languages to understand programming languages better.
+You have a really good understanding of why programming languages need to be **unambiguous** and how that relates to our grammar.

-Obviously, we'd need to add a few more things before we had a full fledged programming language.
+Obviously, we'd need to add a few more things before we had a full fledged (Turing complete) programming language.
 Chief among them are subroutines/functions and if statements.
-But after seeing while loops, you probably have a good idea what those if statements might look like (but consider, what does an `else` part of an if statement look like?)
+But after seeing while loops, you probably have a good idea what those if statements might look like.
+But consider, what does an `else` part of an if statement look like?
 Fun for a future day.

-### Submission
+## Submission
 At the beginning of `Parser.java` add four things:
 1. The names of everyone who worked on the project
 2. Your honor code statement